vars-tool/vars-tool/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to VARS-TOOL's documentation!
+VARS-TOOL Package Documentation
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

    overview
    install